msteiger/play-mpc/README.md

 2) Either download the latest (tagged) version as zip file or use git to clone the repository.

+3) Edit `conf/application.conf` to suit your needs

-3) Enter the directory and run `play start`
+4) Enter the directory and run `play start`

-4) The website is served at `localhost:9000`
+5) The website is served at `localhost:9000`

-5) The default login is bob@example.com // secret
+6) The default login is bob@example.com // secret